 The UK Chancellor George Osborne likes to boast that these historic lows in the cost of government borrowing have been achieved because "the market" has confidence in his barmy "cut now, think later" indiscriminate austerity policies.
 However the real reason that yields have fallen is that the Bank of England have Quantitatively Eased £375 billion into the economy in order to artificially manipulate interest rates on UK government bonds.
 Either Osborne is being utterly disingenuous, or he has very little idea of how the post neoliberal meltdown economy actually works.

 There are stark warnings from history about the dangers of Quantitative Easing.
-Japan was the first major economy to try it out in the 1990s, since then the Japanese economy has stagnated and Japanese government borrowing has risen well above 200% of GDP.
-The economic problems since QE was introduced in Japan have led to the period being described as "the lost decades".
+Japan was the first major economy to try it out in the 1990s after the collapse of an unsustainable property boom.
+Since then the Japanese economy has stagnated and Japanese government borrowing has risen well above 200% of GDP.
+The economic stagnation since QE was introduced in Japan have led to the period being described as "the lost decades".

 As with all economic policies, there are winners and losers.
 The Bank of England's own research estimates that QE has disproportionately benefited the wealthiest 5% of British households, with over 40% of the economic benefits of QE going to them.
 The fact that the extremely wealthy are the main beneficiaries of QE is extremely concerning, since the richest 5% are also by far the most likely to avoid paying tax on their gains by funnelling them through elaborate tax-dodging scams, meaning that much of this newly created money has already been siphoned directly out of the UK economy into tax havens such as the Cayman Islands or Liechtenstein.